 Take a few shots prior to the start of the game and be sure your camera settings are right.
 I usually use either the shutter priority mode or the full manual mode of my camera to give me full control of the shutter speed.
 This way, I can easily adjust it to freeze action on the ground.

 6. Pay Attention to Your Exposure

 Aperture and ISO are just as important as the shutter speed.
 If you are shooting indoors, you may need to use a larger aperture to let a lot of light into your camera’s sensor.
 This is why it’s essential to have a 2.8 lens.
-Most of my indoor shooting occurs in a hockey arena.
+Most of my indoor photography happens in a hockey arena.
 I can typically shoot children’s sports at 1/500th, f 6.3 and ISO 8000.
 Each arena is different however so always take a few test shots before the action begins.